mohitpai/journey-optimizer.en/help/using/reports/sharing-overview.md

 ## Integration with Customer Journey Analytics {#integration-cja}

-Journey Optimizer step events can be linked to other datasets in [Adobe Customer Journey Analytics](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-overview/cja-overview.html).
-Here is the general workflow:
+[!DNL Journey Optimizer] step events can be linked to other datasets in [Adobe Customer Journey Analytics](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-overview/cja-overview.html){target="_blank"}.

+The general workflow is:

-* Customer Journey Analytics ingests the "Journey Step Event" dataset.
+* [!DNL Customer Journey Analytics] ingests the "Journey Step Event" dataset.
 * The **profileID** field in the associated "Journey Step Event schema for Journey Orchestration" is defined as an Identity field.
-In Customer Journey Analytics, you can then link this dataset to any other dataset that has the same value as the person based identifier.
+In [!DNL Customer Journey Analytics], you can then link this dataset to any other dataset that has the same value as the person based identifier.
-* If you would like to use this dataset in Customer Journey Analytics, for cross-channel journey analysis, refer to this [documentation](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-usecases/cross-channel.html).
+* To use this dataset in [!DNL Customer Journey Analytics], for cross-channel journey analysis, refer to [Customer Journey Analytics documentation](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-usecases/cross-channel.html){target="_blank"}.